Why You’re Not Losing Fat in a Calorie Deficit (Real Reasons + Fix)

 • Your daily calorie burn drops.

-This is why a calorie deficit still matters, but also why fat loss can feel slower than expected.
 If you want a deeper explanation of how long-term dieting changes energy balance, read this guide on calorie deficit and metabolic adaptation.

 Why You’re Not Losing Fat Even in a Calorie Deficit